-188. The contribution that salmon and freshwater fisheries can make to local economies, particularly in
+188. The contribution that salmon and freshwater fisheries can make to local economies, particularly in remote areas, should be recognised in the development and implementation of all Government policies.

-The Assembly commissioned Nautilus Study into Inland and Sea Fisheries in Wales fully recognises the economic impact of salmon and freshwater fisheries, and this report will be taken into account when the Assembly brings forward any new fisheries policies.
+The Assembly commissioned the Study into Inland and Sea Fisheries in Wales by the Nautilus Consultants, (Nautilus Study) which fully recognises the economic impact of salmon and freshwater fisheries.
+This report will be taken into account when the Assembly brings forward any new fisheries policies.